Any organisation that created or holds records about you, must provide you access to or copies of your personal records once you ask for them.

 If there are records, you should get access to them or receive copies of them in the format you prefer.
 For example:

 Under the Privacy Act you have the right to access your records in the format you prefer, with a few limited exceptions.
-Learn more about your rights to access records in your preferred formatopen_in_new.

 Learn about your rights and what you can do if they are not respected.